 What are the requirements for a corporate seal?

 The corporate seal is also known as a company seal.
-It is an official tool used by a company to stamp or emboss important documents of your company to show that the company has been approved and certified by the Board of Directors of the company.
+It is an official tool used by a company to stamp or emboss important documents of your company to show that your company has been approved and certified by the Board of Directors.

 The company seal includes the name of the company, the year of establishment and the state where the company is located.
 You can consider it as your company’s official signature.